streptomyces/advancedR/README.md

 ### Do the following yourself ###
 #################################

-# 1. Instead of getting a new data frame as above, you
+# 1. Instead of getting a new data frame as above, you can
-# can assign a new column to your original data frame
+# assign a new column to your original data frame (named
-# (named "data" in this case).
-This is done by assigning
+# "data" in this case).
+This is done by assigning a vector
-# a vector to a new column name.
-Delete data then read
-# the file into the data again.
-Now add a column named
+# to a new column name.
+Now add a column named logFC to data
-# logFC to data by directly assigning to data$logFC.
+# by directly assigning to data$logFC.

 # 2. Confirm that "logFC" column has been added to data.